 Investment Casting and Shell Mould Casting: A Comprehensive Comparison

-Investment casting, also known as lost wax casting, is a meticulous and intricate process that has been employed for centuries to create intricate metal parts with exceptional precision.
+Investment casting, also known as lost wax casting, is a sophisticated process that has been employed for centuries to create intricate metal parts with exceptional precision.
 This technique is particularly favoured in industries where detailed and complex components are required, such as aerospace, jewellery, and medical equipment manufacturing.
+Before we explain investment casting vs shell mould casting, let’s first take a deeper look at the investment casting process.

 Definition and Process: Investment casting derives its name from the fact that a wax pattern, representing the final part, is “lost” or melted away during the casting process.
 Here’s an overview of how investment casting works: